-Today, education as the trainer of tomorrow’s workers reflects employer demands of delivering workforce candidates that are trained in “Whole-Child” style, i.e., having both foundational STEM content mastery and Soft Skills including creativity and emotional intelligence.
-Here’s three reasons why:
+Education trains tomorrow’s workers, and it must reflect employer demands for workforce candidates who are trained in a “Whole-Child” style.
+This means that they must have both foundational STEM content mastery and Soft Skills, including creativity and emotional intelligence.

-All jobs have at least some degree of intellectual requirement, so having base knowledge to think from is a key to being a useful employee.
-The trend to all people being wired and having access to devices means that individuals without basic computer literacy are at a disadvantage.
+All jobs require at least some degree of intellectual development, so having base knowledge to think from is a key to being a useful employee.
+Because more people have access to digital devices, individuals without basic computer literacy are at a disadvantage.
 Take email or smart phones for example.
-If you can’t email, you’re not a basic competency level for most jobs.
+If you can’t email, you’re below the basic competency level for most jobs.

-As computing has advanced through robotics (replacing human muscles with machines) to machine learning and AI (replacing human thinking), it’s become clear to many that the furthest reaches from computer automation lies at the creativity and emotional end of the spectrum.
+As computing has advanced through robotics (replacing human muscles with machines) to machine learning and AI (replacing human thinking), it’s become clear that the furthest reaches from computer automation lie at the creative and emotional end of the spectrum.
 So, while automation has greatly affected lower-level functions, creativity and emotional intelligence remain in high demand.
-In fact, such demand has risen in that there’s so much leverage and so many cost-effective solutions to create new things.
-Take video and film production for example: what used to require huge studios and many workers can now be produced out of a smart phone.
-Creativity tools make self expression produceable on tap.
+In fact, the demand has risen so much that there’s now huge leverage and many cost-effective ways to create new things.
+Take video and film production for example: what used to require huge studios and many workers can now be produced on a smartphone.
+Creative tools make self expression producible on tap.

 3. Search Engines Are Pushing the Curve for Soft Skills in Workers

 Search engines have democratized knowledge and information.
 It’s readily on tap for anyone, free at a moment’s notice.
 We no longer have to memorize information or processes.
 The result is that there’s less need to load students’ heads with a lot of potentially useful knowledge.
 With a smaller basis of knowledge, they now have a more direct route to invention and innovation phases.
 And, if they are smart critical-thinkers, they will ask the right questions and do the just-in-time research necessary to get their jobs done.